agentlang-ai/agentlang-docs/docs/quick-start.md

  :store {:type :h2 :dbname "./data/blog"}}
 ```

-This configuration will direct fractl to start the blog-service on port `8080` and store its data in the file
+This configuration will direct fractl to start the blog-service on port `8080` and store its data
-`data/blog`.
+in the [H2](https://www.h2database.com/html/main.html) database file - `data/blog`.

 At this stage, our project folder should look like: